 Jurisdictions in which we own property have adopted, or may in the future adopt, laws and regulations imposing restrictions on the timing or amount of rent increases or have imposed regulations relating to low- and moderate-income housing.
 In addition, some jurisdictions in the United States where we do not currently have communities have recently adopted regulations restricting the use of algorithmic devices or systems when making decisions regarding rents or occupancy, and other jurisdictions where we have properties could adopt similar regulations in the future.
 Laws and regulations that restrict the timing and amount of rent increases limit our ability to charge market rents, increase rents or evict residents at our apartment communities and could make it more difficult for us to dispose of properties in certain circumstances.
 Similarly, compliance procedures associated with rent control statutes and low- and moderate-income housing regulations could have a negative impact on our operating costs, and any failure to comply with low- and moderate-income housing regulations could result in the loss of certain tax benefits and the forfeiture of rent payments.
-In addition, such low- and moderate-income housing regulations.
+In addition, such low- and moderate-income housing regulations often require us to rent a certain number of homes at below-market rents, which has a negative impact on our ability to increase cash flows from our residential properties subject to such regulations.
 Furthermore, such rent control and rent stabilization regulations may negatively impact our ability to attract higher-paying residents to such properties.
-As of December 31, 2024, four of our residential properties, each located within the Washington, DC metro region, were subject to such regulations.
+As of December 31, 2024, four of our residential properties, each located within the Washington, DC metro region, were subject to such rent control or rent stabilization regulations.